arm61/isis_school/intro.md

 It is **assumed** that this reader has been introduced to the technique of neutron reflectometry, such as what this technique can be used to study and the data collection methodology.

-The integration with JupyterHub is powered by the [PaNOSC project](https://www.panosc.eu).
+The integration with JupyterHub is powered by the [PaNOSC project](https://www.panosc.eu) and running on compute at the European Spallation Source's Data Management and Software Centre.

 This material was developed by [Andrew McCluskey](mailto:andrew.mccluskey@ess.eu) from the [European Spallation Source](https://europeanspallationsource.se/).
 If you have any questions, please get in touch.